thelastpointer/tlp.ui/Documentation~/details.md

-# TLP.UI.Details
+# TLP.UI

 Okay, so here's what you need to know.

-## Basics
+This thing is not that complex, so you can jump right to [Usage](#usage) and hopefully you'll be able to follow along easily.
+There are, however, some things that you'd better know about, so read all of this if possible.

+# Overview

 The WindowManager class handles all windows.
 It is a singleton -- you can access it with the static `WindowManager.Instance` property.
 Only the first instance is valid, if you have any more, they will destroy themselves.

+The ```WindowManager``` contains ```Layers```, ```Layers``` contain ```Windows```.
+Essentially, WindowManager manages everything, and Windows are grouped into Layers.

 All windows have a Window component.
-Windows are identified by their `windowID`, which is a string.
+Windows are identified by their `ID`, which is a string.
+The same is true for ```Layers```.

 Windows need to be registered.
-They register themselves at startup (in `Start()`) automatically, but of course this doesn't happen if the window is deactivated by default (as it usually is), so you can drag it into the WindowManager's "Auto-registered Windows" list to make sure they are registered correctly.
+They register themselves at startup (in `Start()`) automatically, but of course this doesn't happen if the window is deactivated by default (as it usually is), so the WindowManager can gather all Windows in a scene _in the editor_.
+To do this, select the WindowManager and click the "Register All Windows" button in the inspector.

-You can show a window by calling `WindowManager.Instance.ShowWindow(id)`.
-This will hide the current window and show the new one.
-You can go back by calling `WindowManager.Instance.Back()` -- this will hide the current window and show the previous one, if any.
+You can show a window by calling ```WindowManager.Instance.ShowWindow(id)```.
+TODO: Fully qualify IDs like "layer/window"

 ShowWindow and Hide are defined in the Window class too, so for your button event handlers you can just refer to the containing Window.
-This is handy if you have Windows in multiple scenes.
+This is handy if you have Windows in multiple scenes and you don't have access to the WindowManager.

 Showing and hiding windows is a thread-safe operation.

-## Tabs
+## Layers
-Tabs show and hide tab pages, which are GameObjects with CanvasGroups (again for fading).
-To show a tab, call `ShowTab(idx)`.
-It supports Toggles to show tabs; assign a Toggle for each tab page to do that.
-Tabs will do the rest, including attaching a ToggleGroup and assigning event handlers.

-By default, tabs use the WindowManager's transition settings, but you can override them.
+creation
+in editor
+windowmanager.autocreate

-## Message boxes
+## Windows
-The MessageBoxes (which is, again, a singleton) shows and hides GameObjects, sets Text components and have callbacks when finished.

-They should ideally be on a separate Canvas, which has a higher Sort Order than the rest of the UI.

-These are intented to be called from code, so they will call a callback function once the user dismisses them.
-The messagebox functions are:
-* `ShowMessage` -- displays a message.
-* `ShowError` -- displays a message, _but is red_
-* `PromptYesNo` -- the user can choose between two buttons to proceed.
-* `PromptText` -- the user can enter a text here.
-* `ProgressModal` -- shows a text, sets the FillAmount of an Image (if assigned) and sets the value of a Slider (if assigned).
-Call this repeatedly to fill the progress bar.
-* `HideProgressModal` -- Hides the progress window.
-Don't forget to call this when finished!
-* `ShowProgressOverlay` -- displays a text, a Filled Image, and a Slider as an overlay.
-The user can use the rest of the UI normally. call this repeatedly.
-* `HideProgressOverlay` -- hides the progress overlay.
-Don't forget to call this when finished!
-* `ShowProgressInfinite` -- shows an infite loader.
-Use this when doing a lengthy operation with an unknown duration.
-* `HideProgressInfinite` -- hides the inifite loader.

-There's also a `WaitForModals()` function which calls a function as soon as all message boxes are hidden.
+creation
+show/hide

+# Usage

+## Tiling vs Stacked

 ## Transitions
 Transition define what happens when you change Windows or Tabs.
 All transition animations are hardcoded.
 The static WindowAnimator class implements these.
 The transitions fade a CanvasGroup and scale a RectTransform.